vielhuber/flimsy/README.md

 }
 ```

-and put this your autostart:
+and throw this inside your autostart:
 ```bash
 python ~/path/to/flimsy.py ~/path/to/aliases.json &
 ```